Mister-Mario/ClipboardXX/help-guides/help-en_US.md

 There are mainly 2 options:
   1. Using Win + Alt + V
-  2. Through the system tray icon (Insert gif)
+  2. Through the system tray icon

 Any other way might make that the [Shortcuts View](#shortcuts-view) doesn't work as expected